 Because I experienced improvements in my health and state of mind, I was more motivated to make even more changes that helped me not only create but also maintain a healthier lifestyle.

-Though I still make room for my vices such as chocolates and ice cream (in moderation, of course), I’m now able to make a more conscious decision about the food that I choose to eat on a daily basis.
+Though I still make room for my vices such as chocolates, chips, and ice cream (in moderation, of course), I’m now able to make a more conscious decision about the food that I choose to eat on a daily basis.

 As I increased mindfulness – I became more aware of what I should be eating (opting to make healthier food choices) and it helps me not succumb to emotional eating when life gets challenging and stressful.